John 15:11, “These things I have spoken to you so that My joy may be in you, and that your joy may be made full.” (NASB)

 R.B.
-Thieme Jr. translated it as, “For because of this (communication of Bible doctrine), we work hard to the point of exhaustion, and we hang in there tough because we have confidence in the living God who is the savior of all men.”
+Thieme Jr. translated it as, “For because of this (communication of Bible doctrine), we work hard to the point of exhaustion, and we hang in there tough, because we have confidence in the living God who is the Savior of all men.”

-g.
-It is in the interest of the hearers that the account their Pastor gives of them may be with joy, and not with grief.
+- It is in the interest of the hearers that the account their Pastor gives of them may be with joy, and not with grief.

-Phil 4:1 personalizes this concept, “Therefore, my brethren, loved ones (congregation who is respected for their faithfulness), deeply desired ones, my joy and my crown, keep on standing firm in the Lord (winners of the crow of righteousness), my loved ones.”
+Phil 4:1 personalizes this concept, “Therefore, my brethren, loved ones (congregation who is respected for their faithfulness), deeply desired ones, my joy and my crown, keep on standing firm in the Lord (winners of the crown of righteousness), my loved ones.”

 1 Thes 2:19‑20, “For who is our hope or joy or crown of exultation?
 Is it not even you, in the presence of our Lord Jesus at His coming?
-(At the judgment seat of Christ, those who have attained spiritual maturity are the crown of glory for the pastor.)
+(At the Judgment Seat of Christ, those who have attained spiritual maturity are the crown of glory for the Pastor.)
 20For you are our glory and joy.”

-i.
-The more earnestly the congregation prays for their Pastor, the more benefit they may expect from their ministry.
+- The more earnestly the congregation prays for their Pastor, the more benefit they may expect from their ministry.

-j.
-A good conscience has respect for all of God’s commands and all our duty, including this one (Heb 13:17).
+- A good conscience has respect for all of God’s commands and all our duty, including this one (Heb 13:17).

-k.
-The equipping / perfecting of the saints in every good work (Eph 4:2), is the great thing desired by the positive Pastor/Teacher, as well as the desire of the Pastor to be fitted for the employment and happiness of heaven.
+- The equipping / perfecting of the saints in every good work (Eph 4:2), is the great thing desired by the positive Pastor/Teacher, as well as the desire of the Pastor to be fitted for the employment and happiness of heaven.
 He wants to be used by God.

-l.
-There is no good thing in us except that which is made by the work of God.
+- There is no good thing in us except that which is made by the work of God.
 The delegation of authority from God to the Pastor, who is abiding in Christ for His sake and by His Spirit, is the means by which God’s good is worked in us.

-m.
-God’s good in the positive believer is what brings joy to the Pastor/Teacher.
+- God’s good in the positive believer is what brings joy to the Pastor/Teacher.

 We build capacity for joy through Authority Orientation.
 Remember that Joy is inner liveliness caused by response to metabolized Bible doctrine in the soul’s stream of consciousness.
 Joy is the reality of the spiritual life in the thinking of your soul.
 It is animated thinking as a result of God’s Word in your Soul.
-So our final points regarding “Authority Orientation and Joy” have to do with building capacity within your soul for joy by applying God’s Word to life’s situations where there is authority.
+So, our final points regarding “Authority Orientation and Joy” have to do with building capacity within your soul for joy, by applying God’s Word to life’s situations where there is authority.
 When you apply God’s Word in life, your soul is freed from sin and the garbage of Satan’s Cosmic System that hinders happiness, and therefore you build capacity within your soul for the Joy of Jesus Christ, John 15:11.

 Psa 89:15-18, “How blessed (happy) are the people who know the joyful sound (trumpet blast = authority orientation)!
 O LORD, they walk in the light of Your countenance.
-16In Your name they rejoiceall the day, and by Your righteousness they are exalted.
+16In Your name they rejoice all the day, and by Your righteousness they are exalted.
 17For You are the glory of their strength, and by Your favor (Grace) our horn is exalted (military victory).
 18For our shield belongs to the LORD, even to our King the Holy One of Israel (Jesus Christ).”

 Authority Orientation towards governing authorities frees the soul so that the joy of God can come in, Rom 13:1-7; Titus 3:1-7; 1 Peter 2:13-17; Prov 21:15.